lamg/pmproxy/README.md

 ## PMProxy clients

 There are two clients, `pmuser` and `pmuser-gtk`.
-The formeris a command line program, and the latter, as its name indicates, a GUI in GTK+.
+The former is a command line program, and the latter, as its name indicates, a GUI in GTK+.
 TODO Close session in pmuser-gtk.

 ## Tasks